-Administrator shall commence an online or social media campaign, to include Facebook,
+Administrator shall commence an online or social media campaign, to include Facebook, Instagram or such other social media as the Class Administrator deems appropriate, to disseminate notice of the Settlement.

-Instagram or such other social media as the Class Administrator deems appropriate, to
+Beginning on or promptly after the Notice Commencement Date, the Class Administrator shall cause the Notice of Settlement for publication to be published once a week for two consecutive weeks in the Honolulu Star-Advertiser on Oahu, Hawai'i, and Maui as a paid legal advertisement.
+The Notice of Settlement is attached as Exhibit 1, as Attachment 3.

-Commencement Date, the Class Administrator shall cause the Notice of Settlement for publication to be published once a week for two consecutive weeks in the Honolulu Star-Advertiser on Oahu, Hawai'i, and Maui as a paid legal advertisement; and (d) the deadline for Class Members to request exclusion from the Class, to file objections to the Settlement, or to submit a Claim Form, shall be forty-five (45) days from the Notice Commencement Date (or the next business day if such date falls on a weekend or on state or federal holiday) (the "Response Deadline").
+The deadline for Class Members to request exclusion from the Class, to file objections to the Settlement, or to submit a Claim Form shall be forty-five (45) days from the Notice Commencement Date (or the next business day if such date falls on a weekend or on state or federal holiday) (the "Response Deadline").